-Maintain open communication with the public, participate in active educational programs with other member agencies through interagency cooperative agreements and continually seek input from customers and establish and maintain interactive relationships with other government agencies through the creation of partnerships which promote positive public relations which enhance service and reduce costs.
+Maintain open communication with the public, actively participate in educational programs with other member agencies through interagency cooperative agreements and continually seek input from customers.
+Additionally, ACWWA will establish and maintain interactive relationships with other government agencies through the creation of partnerships which promote positive public relations to enhance services and reduce costs.